Two important Channel Island charities that support premature and sick babies have received a boost from employees at JT.

 Neil Maclachlan, consultant obstetrician gynaecologist at Jersey’s General Hospital, said: “Not only do these new pieces of equipment closely monitor high-risk babies and assess potentially high-risk babies, they also hold essential historical data – providing the team with a large database of collective experience and knowledge to support our own visual assessments.
-We are delighted with the monitors and I’d like to thank JT employees for raising the funds for us to buy them.”
+We are so delighted with the monitors.
+Therefore, i’d like to thank JT employees for raising the funds for us to buy them.”

 JT raised money throughout 2016.
 Their efforts included:

 - Taking part in the Jersey It’s a Knockout Challenge.

 - Having a Staff Charity Day, complete with cake sales, barbecues and sponsored silences.

 - Swapping gifts usually given at corporate Christmas events for donations.
 Is this the reverse advent calender?
 Why not say it?

 - Also, customers donating money in JT’s stores and sponsored events, such as Jersey Live and Guernsey’s Join Together Day.